If you are suffering the pain and discomfort of an ingrown toenail, I highly recommend visiting your local podiatry clinic for help.

 - Infection – Fungal nail infections can be nasty, causing the nail to thicken, change shape and look unsightly.
 Even once the fungus has been treated and eliminated, the sufferer will often find that their nail/s are more likely to become ingrown.

-- Growing Older – Blood flow to the extremeties (like our toes) tends to decrease as we age, changing the shape of our nails and thus increasing the chance of problems.
+- Growing Older and certain Health Conditions – Blood flow to the extremeties (like our toes) tends to decrease as we age, or as a result of certain health conditions such as diabetes.
+This can change the shape of our nails and thus increase the chance of problems.

 - Medications – Young people taking a certain medication for acne, may experience a side effect of ingrown toenails.